- Recommended

 Discover the best of Pisa — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pisa trip today.

-Museum displaying the preparatory sinopia drawings for the Camposanto frescoes, an important insight into medieval artistic techniques in Pisa.
+Museum displaying the original preparatory drawings for the Camposanto frescoes, an important insight into medieval artistic techniques in Pisa.

-Cathedral complex museum with sculptures, treasures, and artworks connected to Piazza dei Miracoli, essential for understanding Pisa's religious heritage.
+Museum of the Cathedral complex with sculptures, treasures, and artworks connected to Piazza dei Miracoli and its monuments.

-Major exhibition venue in a restored palace on the Arno, known for temporary art shows and its elegant riverside setting.
+Major exhibition venue in central Pisa, known for temporary art shows and a refined collection in a restored historic palace.

-Generally moderate by Italian standards: cafes and casual meals are reasonable, while hotels near major sights cost more.
+Generally moderate by Italian standards.
+Budget meals are easy to find, while hotels near major sights and peak-season dining cost more.

-Service is often included or covered by coperto.
-Tipping is not required, but rounding up or leaving EUR 1-5 for good service is appreciated.
-Taxis are usually rounded up.
+Service is often included or covered by a coperto.
+Tipping is not obligatory; round up or leave EUR 1-5 for good service.
+Taxis are usually rounded up, and bar tips are minimal.

 Find answers to the most common questions about traveling from Genoa to Pisa by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Pisa, this guide helps you travel smarter and with confidence.